Kurt IsingMASc PEng

 Principal, Senior Engineer, 1995 to Present

 Professional Engineer responsible for technical investigations of motor vehicle accidents.
 Involved in over 2000 investigations to date including severity assessment, collision sequence, occupant kinematics, seat belt use and effectiveness, vehicle speed analysis, pedestrian impacts, human factors and nighttime visibility.
 Also experienced in failure analysis and research and responsible for supervision of engineers-in-training.
-Qualified as an expert in the field of accident reconstruction and/or human factors in the Supreme Court of British Columbia, the Provincial Court of British Columbia, the Court of Queen’s Bench of Alberta, and the Supreme Court of Yukon.
+Qualified as an expert in the field of accident reconstruction and/or human factors in the Supreme Court of British Columbia, the Provincial Court of British Columbia, the Court of Queen’s Bench of Alberta, the Supreme Court of Yukon, the Superior Court of Los Angeles County, and the Circuit Court of the State of Oregon.

 - Motor Coach Industries, Ltd., Winnipeg, MB